thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ```
 {:.copy-code.expandable-4}

-- After, click "Add";
+- Afterwards, click "Add";
-- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+- In the "Actions" window, you can review the configured action, including its source, icon, and type.
 Click "Save";
 - Click "Apply" to save the widget settings;
-- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.
+- Save the dashboard by clicking "Save" in the upper-right corner of the dashboard page.

 {% include images-gallery.html imageCollection="action-go-to-device-1" %}